 The interventionalist CAN catheterize, balloon and stent the patient during ongoing compressions.
-During stent positioning, LUCAS device might be paused to ensure a precise positioning, but there are cases where LUCAS compressions have continued during the whole procedure.
+During stent positioning, LUCAS device might be paused to ensure a precise positioning.

 LUCAS Device with Other Circulatory Supports Used in the Cath Lab

 The LUCAS device can work as a "bridge" to left ventricular assist devices (LVADs) or other extracorporeal circulation support devices or surgery, such as extracorporeal membrane oxygenation (ECMO).
 This means it "buys time" for the patient, providing vital circulation while these other devices are set up for use.